naamagi/Minecraft-game/README.md

 ------------------------------------------------
 ## Description

-Minecraft is a responsive game, created using Javascript, HTML and CSS.
+Minecraft is a two-pages responsive game, created using Javascript, HTML and CSS.

 The game purpose is to create structures using the existing blocks.